 Long-Term Side Effects of Morphine

-Although it is commonly used in hospitals, morphine isn’t the first choice for any form of pain.
+Morphine isn’t the first choice for any form of pain although it is commonly used in hospitals.
 This is because it has a high risk of overdose and dependence, which is a significant concern.
-The Centers for Disease Control and Prevention (CDC) states that 1 out of 4 patients treated with opioids for a pronged period have a high risk of developing opioid-related disorders.
+The Centers for Disease Control and Prevention (CDC) states that 1 out of 4 patients treated with opioids for a prolonged period have a high risk of developing opioid-related disorders.
 Moreover, frequent use of morphine can cause long-term effects by altering your hormones, immune system, and GI tract.
 Some of these long-term effects include:

 - Acid reflux